 Spinal cord stimulation is the blockage of pain signals at the level of the spinal cord.
 This is accomplished by the stimulation of nerves within the spinal cord.
-It works by blocking the transmission of pain sensation to the brain.
-There is a similarity to transcutaneous electrical nerve stimulation (TENS), a temporary treatment in which an electrical current is passed through surface electrodes in the region of ongoing pain thereby reducing that pain.
-However, spinal cord stimulation or more correctly dorsal column stimulation is a more effective and applicatable modality in the treatment of chronic daily pain.
+It works by blocking the transmission of pain impulses to the brain.
+Many patients have tried transcutaneous electrical nerve stimulation (TENS), a temporary treatment in which an electrical current is sent to pads placed on the skin of the painful region thereby reducing the pain.
+However, spinal cord stimulation or dorsal column stimulation is a more effective and permanent modality for the treatment of many different chronic pain conditions.
 This technology has been around since the early 1970s and has helped thousands of patients.

-If all three questions are answered “Yes” then permanent implantation of the device can be performed.
-This would involve a second procedure whereas incisions are made to implant the entire system (leads in the spinal canal and the generator in subcutaneous tissue).
+If the trial is successful, then permanent spinal cord stimulation implantation can be performed.
+This involves a second procedure whereas incisions are made to implant the entire system (leads in the spinal canal and the generator in subcutaneous tissue).
 The technology has improved greatly, especially over the last several years.

-I have treated many patients with this device for both chronic neck and low back pain of various causes, with or without upper and lower extremity pain.
-Appropriate candidates are ones where conservative treatments, both medications and injection therapy, have failed; where surgery would not be beneficial; or where the patient is attempting to avoid surgery.
-Contraindications include patients with coagulation disorders or the use of blood thinners, for example.
+I have treated many patients with for chronic neck and low back conditions, as well as those with upper and lower extremity pain.
+Appropriate candidates are ones where conservative treatments, such as medication and injection therapy, have failed; where surgery would not be beneficial; or where the patient is attempting to avoid surgery.
+Contraindications are few but include those with coagulation disorders or who use blood thinners, or have an active infection.

-The advantages of this modality are that during the trial period the patient can see what the device “feels like” and how much pain is alleviated before entertaining permanent placement.
+The advantages of this modality, once again, is that during the trial period the patient can see what the device “feels like” and how much pain is alleviated before entertaining permanent placement.
 This is opposed to surgery where once you’ve had it, you can’t take it back.
 Additionally, the device is 100% reversible.
 So even if you’ve had it for a time, the device can be removed at any time thereafter and you’re back to square one.
-It is safe for long term use and can improve patient’s pain, function, and quality of life.
+It is safe for long term use and can improve ones pain, function, and quality of life.
 The device is controlled with an external patient programmer.
-Recently the device has become more sophisticated such that different programs can be set for different types of pain the patient may experiences at various times.
-For example there may be times that greater back pain is experienced, and others where leg pain occurs, and the stimulation can be changed by the patient to meet him/her needs in a dynamic fashion.
-Lastly, the device does not utilize medications and therefore there are no drug side effects such as drowsiness, disorientation, nausea or other problems such as drug addiction.
+Different programs can be given for different types and location of pain the patient may experiences at various times.
+For example there may be situations where back pain is greater, and others where there is greater leg pain.
+The stimulation can be programed to change to meet his/her needs in a dynamic fashion.
+Lastly, the device does not involve taking medications so there is no drug issues or side effects such as drowsiness, disorientation, nausea or other problems such as drug addiction.
 It treats the specific are of pain without affecting the entire body.

 In conclusion, in the appropriate patient, spinal cord stimulation can be a very good pain relieving modality as part of an overall comprehensive pain management program.
 It is a very good treatment option in patients with conditions refractory to more conservative treatments and who wish to avoid or have failed surgery.
 I have personally used this to treat many patients improving their ability to function, perform various activities, and lead a more normal life.